Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Classes & Names
 ...............

-A class is a blueprint to create objects, a common scheme describing the state and behaviour of its instances, i.e. the attributes and methods that the created objects for that class all have.
+A class is a blueprint to create objects, a common scheme describing the state and behaviour of its instances, i.e. the attributes and methods that all objects created from that class shall support.

 With WOOPER, each class has a unique name, such as ``class_Cat``.